h4ck3rm1k3/db-docs/index.md

 In order to use `go get` to fetch and install [Go][4] packages, you'll also need the [git][3] version control system.
-Please refer to the [git][3] project site for specific instructions on how to install it in your operative system.
+Please refer to the [git][3] project site for specific instructions on how to install it in your operating system.

 ### Installation

-Once you got [Go][4] installed, you can download and install the `upper.io/db` package using `go get`:
+Once you've installed [Go][4], you will be able to download and install the `upper.io/db` package using `go get`:

 ```sh
 go get upper.io/db